Close Button Close Button

 ULIPs are different from the traditional insurance products and are subject to the risk factors.
 The premium paid in ULIPs are subject to investment risks associated with capital markets and the NAVs of the units may go up or down based on the performance of fund and factors influencing the capital market and the insured is responsible for his/her decisions.
 Please know the associated risks and the applicable charges, from your Insurance agent or the Intermediary or policy document issued by the insurance company.
 The various funds offered under this contract are the names of the funds and do not in any way indicate the quality of these plans, their future prospects and returns.

-Tax benefits as per prevailing Section 10(10D) and Section 80C (under old tax regime) of the Income Tax Act shall apply.
+Tax benefits as per prevailing Tax laws.
 You are requested to consult your tax consultant and obtain independent advice for eligibility before claiming any benefit under the policy.

 X